 A 3D scanner is a device that analyses a real-world object or environment to collect data on its shape and possibly its appearance (e.g. color).
 The collected data can then be used to construct digital 3D models.
-Scanning will not produce an exact copy, but a very close copy.
+Scanning will not produce an exact copy, but a very close copy (can be up to 1 mm off).
 If precision is necessary, then designing your object in a CAD program is highly recommended.

-Hand-Held – Optimum for scanning larger objects, such as people, furniture, and buildings.
+Hand-Held – Optimum for scanning larger objects, such as people, furniture, sculptures and buildings.
 Scanning time varies depending on lighting and the size of the object.
 Example: To scan a person’s head and shoulders (to make a bust) in a well-lit area, it can take up to 10 minutes for a full scan.
 This type of scanner is not optimum for objects under 10″.
+Our current scanner can scan in high resolution mode with the accuracy of 0.05 mm (50 microns) and low resolution mode with an accuracy of 0.1mm (100 microns).
+For these scans, we charge $50/hour.

 3D Scanning is Perfect For